ModelEarth/community/projects/visualization/README.md

 ### Data Pipeline

-[Our Community Datasets page](../../../community-data/) has work in progress
+[Our Community Datasets page](../../../community-data/) lists datasources we've preprocessed using python in our [data-pipeline](../../../data-pipeline/) repo.